top of page

 Search

 Regular and intense physical training leads to significant physiological adaptations in the cardiovascular system.
-In sports cardiology , the term "athlete's heart" is used to describe the structural and functional changes that develop in the heart as a result of prolonged exercise .
+In sports cardiology , the term "athlete's heart" is used to describe the structural and functional changes that develop in the heart as a result of prolonged exercise.
 This is not a disease, but rather a physiological restructuring of the heart to adapt to increased physical strain .
 During exercise, the oxygen demand of muscles increases.
-To meet this dem
+To meet this demand, t

 Over the last two decades, the popularity of fitness and strength sports has increased dramatically.
 Bench press, powerlifting, and high-intensity resistance training are now part of the weekly routines of millions of people, not just professional athletes.
 However, this development has also had a significant consequence for sports medicine: some muscle and tendon injuries that were previously quite rare are being reported increasingly frequently.
 Before continuing, it's impo

-WHY DO YOUNG AND HEALTHY ATHLETES DIE SUDDENLY?
 Sport is seen as a symbol of health in modern society.
 It is now undeniable that regular exercise reduces the risk of heart disease, diabetes, obesity, and premature death.
 Therefore, the sudden death of an athlete creates a great shock in society.
 Sudden cardiac deaths in young athletes are often caused by previously unknown structural or electrical heart diseases .
-In most cases, the athlete has never experienced any symptom
+In most cases, the athlete has never experienced any symptoms.
+The reason this situation is tragic is this: Th

 bottom of page